ebonow/react-native-exercise/README.md

 2. Use whichever libraries you like
 3. Take 1-2 hours on it
 4. Document your assumptions, describe what else would need to be done to make it "production-ready."
+5. Send us a link to your git repo.

 ### What We Are Looking For